| |

 I always feel the presence of a spiritual force.

-I want the viewer to experience the passion and energy of
+I want the viewer to experience the passion and energy of a storm,

-I see myself as a fragile, rather insignificant being surrounded
+or the threat of a natural disaster.
+I see myself as a fragile, rather

-by the forces of nature.
-Rather than paint what my eyes see,
+insignificant being surrounded by the forces of nature.
+Rather than

-I paint what I feel as I view nature: the sun shining on a
+paint what my eyes see, I paint what I feel as I view nature: the sun

-of a storm become violent energy, threatening destruction.
+become violent energy, threatening destruction.

-– Jill Rosean Tishman Pleasanton, California, and Santa
+– Jill Rosean Tishman

 |